Chief: Family DNA leads police to mother who abandoned baby

-COLUMBIA, S.C. — DNA submitted to family genealogy sites helped police find and arrest the mother of a baby who was born alive and died abandoned inside a box in a vacant South Carolina field 29 years ago, authorities said Thursday.
+COLUMBIA, S.C. — When a dead baby was found abandoned in a box in a vacant South Carolina field 29 years ago, every single detective on Greenville’s force poured themselves into the case.

-The DNA led detectives to the baby’s probable father, who then told police that Brook Graham was the baby’s likely mother, Greenville County police Chief Ken Miller said.
+There were solid leads — the vacuum cleaner box where the girl was found was traced back to a couple living nearby — but never enough to definitively identify the parents or charge anyone, Greenville Police Chief Ken Miller said.

+But in November, DNA submitted to genealogy sites found a likely match to the baby’s father.
+Greenville detectives questioned him and he pointed them to his girlfriend at the time, Miller said.

-Graham, 53, was arrested Wednesday and charged with homicide by neglect, which carries a possible life sentence.
-She had a court-ordered DNA test and refused to talk to detectives about the case, Miller said.
+Brook Graham, 53, was arrested Wednesday and charged with homicide by child abuse in the baby’s death.
+The charge carries a possible life sentence.

-Every detective on the Greenville police force back in February 1990 worked on the case of the baby who became known as Julie Valentine, Miller said.

-The baby was 6.5 pounds (3 kilograms), born breathing, but not in a hospital, and was found with her umbilical cord and placenta still attached wrapped in newspaper and bedding inside a vacuum cleaner box along with other trash, including an old sofa, Miller said at a news conference Thursday.
+Detectives called the 6.5-pound (3-kilogram) girl Julie Valentine.
+She was born breathing in February 1990, but not in a hospital.
+The girl was found with her umbilical cord and placenta still attached wrapped in newspaper and bedding inside a vacuum cleaner box along with other trash, including an old sofa, Miller said at a news conference Thursday.

 The box matched the model of vacuum cleaner Graham and the probable father had bought before the baby was abandoned, according to the arrest warrant.

-Note: This story has been corrected to show the baby’s first reference is ‘Julie’ throughout.